OR13/endor/README.md

 This repository uses `did:key` which has no revocation or expiration mechanism... for demonstration purposes only.

-This entire PoC is a hypothetical example, is not safe, I made it to explore ideas.
+This PoC is a hypothetical example.

+This PoC is not safe, I made it to explore ideas.